 - Minimum Uniform Dataset (MUD) Excel workbook for the short version questionnaire (English).

 - Minimum Uniform Dataset (MUD) Questionnaire guide for the short version (English) – MS Word Version

-- Minimum Uniform Dataset (MUD) Questionnaire guide for the short version (English) – M Version
+- Minimum Uniform Dataset (MUD) Questionnaire guide for the short version (English) – PDF Version

 - Minimum Uniform Dataset (MUD) Short version survey questionnaire in Spanish.
 Translation acknowledgements: Sara Munera.